vkhazin/multicloud-courseware/security-and-compliance/intercloud-authentication.md

 * Cloud providers and marketplace vendors implement security roles and policies
 * It is a bit optimistic to aim for all-universal authorization method
 * Single Sign-on is a recipe for ensuring the access is terminated at once
+* Auditing of administrative activities - trust no one without a traceability